7 Classification Using k-Nearest Neighbors

 As k increases, the algorithm includes more neighbors in its classification decisions, smoothing the decision boundary and reducing the influence of noisy observations.
 However, when k becomes too large, the model may begin to overlook meaningful patterns, leading to underfitting.
 If k approaches the size of the training set, predictions may default to the majority class label.

 To determine a suitable value of k, it is common to evaluate a range of options using a validation set or cross-validation.
-Performance metrics such as accuracy, precision, recall, and F1-score help guide the selection process.
+Performance metrics such as accuracy, precision, recall, and the F1-score can guide this choice.
+These metrics are discussed in detail in Chapter 8.
+For simplicity, we focus here on accuracy (also called the success rate), which measures the proportion of correct predictions.

 Choosing k is ultimately an empirical process informed by validation and domain knowledge.
 There is no universal rule, but careful experimentation helps identify a value that generalizes well for the problem at hand.
-A detailed case study in the following section revisits this example and walks through the complete modeling process, including the generation of Figure 7.7.
+A detailed case study in the following section revisits this example and walks through the complete modeling process.

 7.7 Case Study: Predicting Customer Churn with kNN